Finite Element Complexes in Two Dimensions: Finite Element de Rham Complexes

 Take $\mathbb P_{k}(T;\mathbb R^2)$ with $k\geq \max\{2r_1^{\texttt{v}} + 2, 1\}$ as the space of shape functions.
 For $r_1^{\texttt{v}}\geq 0$, the DoFs are

-Although $r_1^e= -1$, we still use $\mathbb B_k((r_1^{\texttt{v}}, 0))$ as the interior moments so that we can have DoFs~\eqref{eq:divfemdof1}-\eqref{eq:divfemdof2} on edges.
-Namely locally we use vector $(r_1^{\texttt{v}}, 0)$ Hermite element.
+Although $r_1^e= -1$, we still use $\mathbb B_k((r_1^{\texttt{v}}, 0))$ not $\mathbb B_k((r_1^{\texttt{v}}, -1))$ as the interior moments so that we can have DoFs~\eqref{eq:divfemdof1}-\eqref{eq:divfemdof2} on edges.
+Namely locally we use the vector Hermite-type element with parameter $(r_1^{\texttt{v}}, 0)$.
 When defining the global $H(\div)$-conforming finite element space, the tangential component~\eqref{eq:divfemdof2} is considered as local, i.e., double valued on interior edges.

 When $r_1^{\texttt{v}}= -1$, there is no DoFs on vertices and DoFs are